PhilipPika/philippika.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Environmental Studies, ETH Zuich (Switzerland), 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Environmental Studies, ETH Zuich (Switzerland), 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Exploring the regional and global pattern in organic matter reactivity and its influence on benthic biogeochemical dynamics, Universite libre de Bruxelles (Belgium), 2020

 Work experience
 ======